awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_EXTERNAL_TABLE.md

 PARTITIONED BY \(*col\_name* *data\_type* \[, … \] \)
 A clause that defines a partitioned table with one or more partition columns\.
 A separate data directory is used for each specified combination, which can improve query performance in some circumstances\.
 Partitioned columns don't exist within the table data itself\.
 If you use a value for *col\_name* that is the same as a table column, you get an error\.
-After creating a partitioned table, alter the table using an [ALTER TABLE](r_ALTER_TABLE.md) … ADD PARTITION statement to add partitions\.
+After creating a partitioned table, alter the table using an [ALTER TABLE](r_ALTER_TABLE.md) … ADD PARTITION statement to register new partitions to the external catalog\.
 When you add a partition, you define the location of the subfolder on Amazon S3 that contains the partition data\.
-You can add only one partition in each ALTER TABLE statement\.
-For example, if the table `spectrum.lineitem_part` is defined with `PARTITIONED BY (l_shipdate date)`, execute the following ALTER TABLE command to add a partition\.
+For example, if the table `spectrum.lineitem_part` is defined with `PARTITIONED BY (l_shipdate date)`, run the following ALTER TABLE command to add a partition\.

 ```
 ALTER TABLE spectrum.lineitem_part ADD PARTITION (l_shipdate='1992-01-29')
 LOCATION 's3://spectrum-public/lineitem_partition/l_shipdate=1992-01-29';
 ```
+If you are using CREATE EXTERNAL TABLE AS, you don't need to run ALTER TABLE \.\.\.
+ADD PARTITION \.
+Amazon Redshift automatically registers new partitions in the external catalog\.
+Amazon Redshift also automatically writes corresponding data to partitions in Amazon S3 based on the partition key or keys defined in the table\.
 To view partitions, query the [SVV\_EXTERNAL\_PARTITIONS](r_SVV_EXTERNAL_PARTITIONS.md) system view\.
+For a CREATE EXTERNAL TABLE AS command, you don't need to specify the data type of the partition column because this column is derived from the query\.

 ROW FORMAT DELIMITED *rowformat*
 A clause that specifies the format of the underlying data\.
 Possible values for *rowformat* are as follows: